dadoonet/elasticsearch-river-rabbitmq/README.md

 ```

 The river is automatically bulking queue messages if the queue is overloaded, allowing for faster catchup with the
 messages streamed into the queue.
-The `ordered` flag allows to make sure that the messages will be indexed in the
-same order as they arrive in the query by blocking on the bulk request before picking up the next data to be indexed.
-It can also be used as a simple way to throttle indexing.

 You can set `heartbeat` option to define heartbeat to RabbitMQ river even if no more messages are intended to be consumed
 (default to `30m`).

+`numPrefetch` option controls QoS options for all consumers.
+Basically it sets the maximum number of
+messages that the server will deliver (0 for unlimited - default).

+`numConsumers` option sets the number of parallel consumers you may ask to consume the queue (default to 1).
+Note that
+it will require more memory and that messages could be processed in a different order than they were injected.

 Scripting
 ---------